conbench/conbench/README.md

 ### Example R benchmarks

-A few examples illustrating how to integrate R benchmarks with Conbench.
+Here are a few examples illustrating how to integrate R benchmarks with Conbench.

 The first one just times `1 + 1` in R, and the second one executes an R benchmark from a library of R benchmarks (in this case